grpnpraveen/BetterYou-bknd-vth24/README.md

 - **Progress Over Time:** Track user progress over time by visualizing changes in fitness levels, weight, and other relevant metrics.
 This allows users and administrators to see long-term trends and the impact of interventions.

-## API Documentation

-BetterYou provides a RESTful API to interact with user data, retrieve personalized diet and workout plans, and check reward points.
-Below are the available endpoints and their functionalities: